* Tech leads Wall Street lower

-The dollar index climbed to its highest in almost two weeks on Friday after the encouraging retail sales data for May eased fears that the U.S. economy is slowing sharply.
+The dollar index climbed to its highest level in almost two weeks on Friday after the retail sales data for May eased fears that the U.S. economy is slowing sharply.

-The retail data also sent short-dated U.S. Treasury yields higher, flattening the yield curve and diminishing expectations for a Fed rate cut in June.
+The retail report also sent short-dated U.S. Treasury yields higher, flattening the yield curve.

-Gold turned negative after hitting a 14-month peak earlier in the session.
+Gold closed lower after hitting a 14-month peak earlier in the session.

-Reporting by Stephen Culp; Additional reporting by Kate Duguid, Ahmad Ghaddar, Karen Brettell, Karin Strohecker, Sujata Rao and Dhara Ranasinghe in London and Shinichi Saoshiro in Tokyo; Graphic by Saikat Chatterjee Editing by Nick Zieminski
+Reporting by Stephen Culp; Additional reporting by Chuck Mikolajczak, Kate Duguid, Ahmad Ghaddar and Karen Brettell in New York, Karin Strohecker, Sujata Rao and Dhara Ranasinghe in London, and Shinichi Saoshiro in Tokyo